MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 The `MyCustomAvailableforReservation` output, based on the calculation setting in the custom measurements, is 100 + 50 – 10 + 80 – 20 + 90 + 30 – 60 – 40 = 220.

-## <a name="default-configuration-sample"></a>Default configuration sample of data source setting
+## <a name="default-configuration-sample"></a>The default data source configuration

-During its initialization stage, Inventory Visibility sets up a default configuration, which is detailed here.
+When you install Inventory Visibility, it sets up a default data source configuration, which is detailed here.
 You can modify this configuration as you require.

 > [!IMPORTANT]
 > The default configuration has evolved through various version iterations.
 It's possible that your sandbox environment was initially set up with an outdated default configuration, while your production environment was initialized with the latest version of the default configuration.
 If you've customized your third-party system based on an outdated default configuration, it may encounter issues when your production environment goes live, especially if you haven't reviewed and adjusted the configuration.
 To prevent this scenario, we recommend thoroughly reviewing and updating your draft and runtime configurations before transitioning your production environment.